sabad-palomar/CSIT-165/README.md

 This is the way.

-This is the way.

-This is the way.

 Introduction to the R programming language.
 R is becoming the leading programming language and environment to assist data analysts, statisticians, and researchers to develop statistical computing and graphics programs.